 Circular By Design Process of Mirum (© Natural Fiber Welding)

 Deployment in the fashion industry: We are proud to have been one of the first brands worldwide to launch handbags made with Mirum this January.
 You can meet BAILEY - the handbag of the future here.
-Mirum has so far been tested in pilot projects by Porsche for a car leather seat or for jeans batches at Ralph Lauren.
-There are currently no products on the market.
+Mirum has so far also been tested in pilot projects by Porsche for a car leather seat or for jeans batches at Ralph Lauren.
 Up until now, the material has been available in neutral colors.
 Since, unlike synthetic leathers or plant-synthetic hybrids, it is not dyed with industrial dyes, but the color is created by minerals, further colors are in development.
 They recently closed their latest investment round with 85 million dollars, so we can expect more amazing materials to come up in the future!

 In the following you can find a thorough comparison of the most talked about vegan leathers based on scientific research.
 Where scientific research is not yet available, we marked as "no sufficient data available".
 For the evaluation of performance, we included company information as well as our own experiences with the materials.